asciamanna/asciamanna.github.io/_drafts/the-code-quality-versus-speed-fallacy.md

 There are plenty of qualities of this type of code that I have talked about at length in other posts.
 Here are just a few:
 * Low coupling
 * High cohesion
+* Adheres to Single Responsibility Principle
 * Small classes
 * Short methods
 * Unit Tested
 * Dependencies injected / IoC Principal
-* No duplication
+* Contains no duplication

 Alternatively you can refer to [Kent Beck](https://twitter.com/KentBeck)'s Four Rules of Simple Design.
 Here is an [article](http://martinfowler.com/bliki/BeckDesignRules.html) about those rules by [Martin Fowler](http://martinfowler.com).

 Since code will always be read and modified, optimizing for these two activities is vital.
-So one could argue that a measure of software professionalism would be deeply caring about the quality of the code and always trying to improve the code so that it is always in a state that is easily read and easily changed.
+So one could argue that a measure of software professionalism would be deeply caring about the quality of the code and continuously trying to improve the code so that it is always in a state that is easily read and easily changed.

 ### Techniques